 We provided a draft of this assessment to the program office for review and comment.
 The program office provided technical comments, which we incorporated where appropriate.
 The program office stated that an updated cost estimate is being finalized to inform lead submarine funding.
-According to the program, the Navy recognizes that its supplier base remains high risk and is committed to increased oversight on manufacturing issues and readiness assessments.
-The program said it complies with all Navy, DOD, and statutory requirements for managing critical technologies, and that proving the technologies in a relevant environment would add costs and delay building the lead submarine.40
+According to the program, the Navy recognizes that its supplier base remains high risk and is committed to increased oversight on manufacturing is sues and readiness assessments.
+The program said it complies with all Navy, DOD, and statutory requirements for managing critical technologies, and that proving the technologies in a relevant environment would add costs and delay building the lead submarine.44

-Pricing of Proposed FY2021 Work
+Pricing of Work in Annual Budget Submission

-Another issue for Congress is whether the Navy has accurately priced the work it is proposing to do in the Columbia-class program in FY2021.
-This is a standard oversight issue for DOD acquisition programs, but one new factor that may be considered in relation to the question is whether the Navy's pricing of the work it is proposing to do in FY2021 will be affected by the above-discussed COVID-19 (coronavirus) situation, and if so, in what ways.
+Another issue for Congress is whether the Navy in its annual budget submission has accurately priced the work it is proposing to do in the Columbia-class program during that fiscal year.
+This is a standard oversight issue for DOD acquisition programs.